olwe2shezi/github-portfolio/README.md

 Hi!
 Welcome to my portfolio :)
-I have seperate branches in which I store all of my projects, being each of my Game Design and coding projects.
+I have separate branches in which I store all of my projects, being each of my Game Design and coding projects.
 Enjoy having a look! :)